Tamil Nadu Premier League: Current

-Defunct teams
+Defunct

 Ahead of the 2017 season, Kanchi Warriors moved its base to Tiruchirappalli and changed its name to Trichy Warriors.
 Before the 2018 season, the Madurai franchise was sold to Seichem Technologies and was renamed as Madurai Panthers.
 Thiruvallur Veerans was renamed as Kanchi Veerans ahead of the same season.
 In 2019, the BCCI said that action was initiated against the owners of two of the franchises for match fixing.
 In response, the TNCA asked the franchise Tuti Patriots to remove two of their co-owners.
-Tuti Patriots became solely owned by Selvakumar after two of the three owners moved out and the team was renamed as Salem Spartans.
-Ahead of the 2020 season, Karaikudi Kaalai was also renamed as Tiruppur Tamizhans after moving to the city of Tiruppur.
+Tuti Patriots became solely owned by Selvakumar, after two of the three owners moved out and the team was renamed as Salem Spartans.
+Ahead of the 2020 season, Karaikudi Kaalai was also renamed as Tiruppur Tamizhans, after moving to the city of Tiruppur.
 Kanchi Veerans franchise was also sold to Crown Forts and was known as Nellai Royal Kings after shifting its base to Tirunelveli.
 Ahead of the 2023 season, the Trichy Warriors franchise was bought by Drumstick productions and renamed to Ba11sy Trichy for a single season, before it was renamed again as Trichy Grand Cholas ahead of the 2024 season.